geo-gkez/go-pocs/README.md

 ### Redpanda POC

 A proof of concept application demonstrating integration between Go and Redpanda (a Kafka API-compatible streaming platform).
-The project provides a simple REST API for producing messages to Redpanda topics.
+The project provides a simple REST API for producing messages to Redpanda topics and includes a Kafka consumer implementation.

-- **Technologies**: Go, Gin, franz-go Kafka client, Redpanda, Docker
+- **Technologies**: Go (v1.24), Gin (v1.10.1), franz-go Kafka client (v1.19.5), Redpanda (v25.1.4), Docker, Viper (v1.20.1)
 - **Directory**: [redpanda-poc](./redpanda-poc)
 - **Features**:
   - REST API for producing messages to Redpanda
+  - Kafka consumer implementation for processing messages
   - Docker Compose setup for Redpanda infrastructure
   - Clean architecture with separation of concerns